rajshahuk/clj-mu/README.md

 ## TODO LIST

-- [ ] Write tests for sending headers on response
+- ~~Write tests for sending headers on response~~
-- [ ] Implement cookies
+- ~~Implement cookies~~
+- More tests for unhappy paths
-- [ ] Add the ability use contextPaths
+- Add the ability use contextPaths
-- [ ] Simple implementation for static files
+- Simple implementation for static files
-- [ ] Async!
+- Async!